relativitydev/relativity-trace-documentation/docs/user_documentation.md

 >
 > If a Document is disposed, but not its parent or children, only the disposed Documents files are deleted
 >
-> Documents which were imported as part of a Data Batch which is in the `CompletedWithErrors` state will not be deleted
+> _Only_ documents which were imported as part of a Data Batch which is in the `Completed` state will be deleted

 The Data Disposal Action Type follows the same Trace Rules Engine paradigm with one added condition: